phac-nml/irida/doc/user/user/sample-metadata-templates/index.md

 ## Downloading metadata templates

-An existing template can be downloaded direction on the Settings page by clicking on the <i class="fa fa-download fa-fw"></i> button on the right side of the table row.
+An existing template can be downloaded directly on the Settings page by clicking on the <i class="fa fa-download fa-fw"></i> button on the right side of the table row.
 This will download an excel file containing a header row with all the metadata fields in the template.

 ![Download template](images/download_buttons.png)